10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 8. Avoid Walking Alone at Night

-Big mistake if you do, man or woman!
+It’s a big mistake if you do, man or woman!
 Although the nightlife in Nairobi is not one to be missed, remember to stay vigilant.
 Don’t walk alone at night into dark or poorly lit areas.
-Do not enter into an alley where street kids congregate.
+Do not enter an alley where street kids congregate.
 If your surroundings are unfamiliar, find a taxi.
 Always arrange for transport on your night outs.

 9. Learn Basic Swahili Phrases